opencord/cord/docs/quickstart_make.md

 #### Included Scenarios

 - `local`: Minimal set of containers running locally on the development host
-- `mock`: Creates a single Vagrant VM with containers and DNS set up
+- `mock`: Creates a single Vagrant VM with containers and DNS set up, without synchronizers
+- `single`: Creates a single Vagrant VM with containers and DNS set up, with synchronizers and optional ElasticStack/ONOS
 - `cord`: Physical or virtual multi-node CORD pod, with MaaS and OpenStack
 - `opencloud`: Physical or virtual multi-node OpenCloud pod, with OpenStack